-William H. Turner (Chair) Pamela Forbes Lieberman Patrick S. McClymont Joseph W. McDonnell Alisa C. Norris Richard S. Ward Roger M. Widmann
+Pamela Forbes Lieberman (Chair) Alejandro C. Capparelli William H. Turner Patrick S. McClymont Joseph W. McDonnell Alisa C. Norris Pamela S. Puryear, Ph.D.

-SHAREHOLDER PROPOSALS FOR THE 2021 ANNUAL MEETING
+SHAREHOLDER PROPOSALS AND NOMINATIONS FOR THE 2024 ANNUAL MEETING

-To be considered for inclusion in next year's Proxy Statement pursuant to the provisions of Rule 14a-8 of the Exchange Act, shareholder proposals must be received at the Company's offices no later than the close of business on December 18, 2020.
-Proposals should be addressed to Carmine J. Broccole, Secretary, Standard Motor Products, Inc., 37-18 Northern Blvd., Long Island City, New York 11101.

-For any shareholder proposal that is not submitted for inclusion in the next year's Proxy Statement, but is instead sought to be presented directly at the 2021 annual meeting, rules of the SEC permit management to vote proxies in its discretion if the Company: (1) receives notice of the proposal before close of business on March 1, 2021, and advises shareholders in the 2021 Proxy Statement about the nature of the matter and how management intends to vote on such matter; or (2) does not receive notice of the proposal prior to the close of business on March 1, 2021.
-Notice of intention to present proposals at the 2021 annual meeting should be addressed to Carmine J. Broccole, Secretary, Standard Motor Products, Inc., 37-18 Northern Blvd., Long Island City, New York 11101.
+Shareholder proposals submitted for inclusion in next year's Proxy Statement pursuant to the provisions of Rule 14a-8 of the Exchange Act must be received by the Secretary of the Company no later than the close of business on December 20, 2023.
+With respect to any shareholder proposal that is not submitted for inclusion in next year's Proxy Statement, but is instead sought to be presented directly at the 2024 annual meeting, rules of the SEC permit management to vote proxies in its discretion if the Company: (1) receives notice of the proposal before close of business on March 4, 2024, and advises shareholders in the 2024 Proxy Statement about the nature of the matter and how management intends to vote on such matter; or (2) does not receive notice of the proposal prior to the close of business on March 4, 2024.
+All shareholder proposals must be addressed to the Secretary of the Company at the address stated at the end of this section.